michielpost/Q42.HueApi/README.md

 =========

 Open source library for communication with the Philips Hue bridge.

-This Portable Library is compatible with: .Net, Windows 8 and Windows Phone 8
+This library covers all the Philips hue API calls!
+You can set the state of your lights, update the Bridge configuration, create groups, schedules etc.

-Download directly from NuGet [Q42.HueApi on NuGet](https://nuget.org/packages/Q42.HueApi).
+This Portable Library is compatible with: .Net45, Windows 8 and Windows Phone 8 Download directly from NuGet [Q42.HueApi on NuGet](https://nuget.org/packages/Q42.HueApi).

 ## How to use?